greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/system_catalogs/catalog_ref-views.html.md

 ## <a id="summary_views"></a>Summary Views

 Greenplum Database includes a number of summary views -- all related to collected statistics -- which aggregate across the Greenplum cluster the metrics reported by their corresponding `gp_` view.
 For example, `gp_stat_archiver_summary` aggregates the metrics reported by `gp_stat_archiver`.
-These metrics are reported as sum, average, or list, depending on the view.
+These metrics are reported as sum, average, or last, depending on the column.
 For more information, see the [summary view code in Github](https://github.com/greenplum-db/gpdb/blob/main/src/backend/catalog/system_views_gp_summary.sql).

 The following is a list of summary views: